Trees Foundation Staff

-Secretary, Fire Advisor at University of California Cooperative Extension, Director of Northern California Prescribed Fire Council
+Board Secretary, Fire Advisor at University of California Cooperative Extension, Director of Northern California Prescribed Fire Council

 Lenya Quinn-Davidson is University of California Cooperative Extension’s only Fire Advisor.
 She is based in Humboldt County, California, but works at local, regional, and national scales, leading efforts with a variety of groups, including the Humboldt County Prescribed Burn Association, Northern California Prescribed Fire Council, California Fire Science Consortium, Fire Learning Network, TREX Coaches Network, and the Coalition of Prescribed Fire Councils.
 Lenya is passionate about empowering people to work toward solutions, as exemplified by her work on prescribed fire training exchanges (TREX) and private landowner-led prescribed burn associations, both of which use prescribed fire as a centerpiece for diversity and collaboration.

-Member, Southern Humboldt Fire Safe Council, Eel River Salmon Restoration Project
+Board Member, Southern Humboldt Fire Safe Council, Eel River Salmon Restoration Project

 Bill has a master’s degree in geology from U.C.
 Berkeley.
 He is the co-director of the Eel River Salmon Restoration Project and has over 30 years experience in fisheries and watershed restoration work.
 He was on the staff of the Institute for Sustainable Forestry for 10 years, where he helped develop a forest products certification program, and was in charge of the education and publications program.
 For many years he has been working on fire hazard reduction and prescribed burning issues as a member of the Southern Humboldt Fire Safe Council.

-Member, Mattole Restoration Council
+Board Member, Mattole Restoration Council

 Ali has worked for the Mattole Restoration Council since 1996.
 At first, she concentrated her efforts on lessening the impacts from industrial timber harvest plans and the protection of Old-Growth forest stands.
 However, her job soon grew to incorporate different kinds of restoration projects from upgrading roads to reducing fuels, in her desire to protect and nourish watershed processes.
 Because Trees Foundation had long been a tireless supporter of MRC’s efforts, she did not hesitate when asked to become a member of their Board of Directors.
 She is pleased to be working alongside the dedicated and inspiring team of both the board and staff of Trees Foundation.

-Member, Round Valley Tribal Social Worker
+Board Member, Round Valley Tribal Social Worker

 Elizabeth is a Tribal Member of the Round Valley Indian Tribes and she is proud of her rich culture as a descendant of ConCow, Wailaki, and Nomlaki Peoples.
 Born in Healdsburg, CA, she moved home to her Reservation around 2007 and now works as a Tribal Social Worker.
 Elizabeth is active in her traditional ceremonies and is a dancer with The Round Valley Feather Dancers.
 She also participates in the Nome Cult walk, a 100-mile trek that commemorates the tragic march of Indigenous survivors who were forcibly removed from their homelands in 1863.
 Her interests include advocating for Missing and Murdered Indigenous Women and Missing and Murdered Indigenous Persons (MMIW/MMIP), supporting restoration of the practice of cultural burning to prevent devastating wildfires, standing up for Mother Earth, saving sacred cultural sites, and learning all she can.